-As part of the settlement with the vendor of the BX property (refer to Note 8.1.3), the Company received 100% interest in 17 claims known as the Silver Dollar Property, located in the Revelstoke Mining District of British Columbia.
+In 2013, as part of the settlement with the vendor of the former BX property, the Company received a 100% interest in 17 claims known as the Silver Dollar Property, located in the Revelstoke Mining District.
+Currently, the property is comprised of 11 claims totaling approximately 1,206 hectares.

+In 2013, the Company acquired a 100% interest in 18 additional contiguous mineral claims in consideration for \$10,150 cash.
 Currently, the property is comprised of 16 claims totaling approximately 2,098 hectares.

-During the year ended January 31, 2013 the Company acquired from unrelated parties a 100% interest in 18 additional contiguous mineral claims in consideration for \$10,150 cash.
-Currently, the property is comprised of 16 claims totaling approximately 1,696 hectares.